 And most of the answers to these questions have the same answer: “That's what we've always done.”

 Of course, I may be oversimplifying some things here.
-Just because its always been done that way doesn’t mean it’s the right.
+Just because it has always been done that way doesn't mean it's the right.

 What are we doing with our finances today, that may have a better way?